-The food you give to your Afghan Hound will not be untypical for that of most dog breeds, but many people try different foods in order to “treat” the Afghan Hound’s coat – people who show their Afghan Hound, in particular.
-Recommended daily amount for you Afghan dog breed is 2 to 2.5 cups of high-quality dry food a day, divided into two meals.
-It’s also important to feed premium dog food that is made with predominantly meat.
+The food you give to your Afghan Hound will not be untypical for most dog breeds, but many people try different foods to “treat” the Afghan Hound’s coat – people who show their Afghan Hound, in particular.
+Recommended daily amount for your Afghan Dog breed is 2 to 2.5 cups of high-quality dry food a day, divided into two meals.
+It’s also important to feed a premium dog food that is made with predominantly meat.
 Nowadays, many pet food companies utilize concentrated vegetable proteins to cut costs.

 - Afghan Hound pups between 8 and 12 weeks old need 4 meals in a day.